-The European Land Registry Association, ELRA, is an international association without lucrative purpose (AISBL: Association internationale sans but lucratif).
+The European Land Registry Association, ELRA, is an international non-profit organisation (AISBL: Association internationale sans but lucratif).

 Mission and primary purpose

 The mission and primary purpose of the European Land Registry Association may be described as: “the development and understanding of the role of land registration in real property and capital markets”.

 ELRA wants to promote a mutual understanding of land registers, to help create an open and secure Europe, serving and protecting citizens.

 We believe that Land Registries are a fundamental pillar of legal certainty and ELRA is committed to ensuring the incorporation of this principal into Community Law.

 Land registration systems operate throughout the world as the legal basis for recording with certainty ownership and other legal rights in and over land.
 Such systems provide the machinery for confident property transfer, the operation of secure mortgage markets and protection for the citizen.
 Effective land registration systems are fundamental to successful market economies, providing confidence for private ownership and property transfer.